A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - Kharzoug generally only casts through these images if he can help a combat, using spells such as Slow, Wall of Force, Resilient Sphere, Black Tentacles, Earthbind, Aqueous Orb, Telekinetic Maneuver, Grease, Glitterdust (from the staff).
   - Karzoug will however try and counter and potentially reflect any spell he sees being cast.

+  - TO DO Effects of destroying an image

 ### X3 Throne Rooom (xp 90, moderate)
   - [Viorian Dekanti, Champion of Greed](./Statblocks/ViorianDekanti.pdf)
     - ![Viorian Dekanti 1 PNG](./Statblocks/ViorianDekanti1.png)